 In this drama, the Skripals fade into the background; Dawn Sturgess and Charlie Rowley and Nick Bailey and Tracy Daszkiewicz are the real people who got swept up into something entirely unexpected as the original crime rippled outwards.
 The two Russian men who planted the poison are another footnote; the political story plays out in short archive clips or on TV screens and radios in the background.
 And that’s the point, really.
 Because the biggest story of the Salisbury nerve agent poisonings was what the “ordinary people” went through, after all.

-The Salisbury Poisonings airs on 14th, 15th and 16th June at 9pm on BBC One.
+The Salisbury Poisonings aired on 14th- 16th June at 9pm on BBC One.
 Check out what else is on with our TV Guide.